Urinary incontinence and overactive bladder

 • InterStim® therapy or sacral nerve stimulation: A neurotransmitter device placed under your skin gives mild electrical pulses that stimulate the nerve that controls the bladder and surrounding muscles.
 The stimulation reduces symptoms of overactive bladder and urinary retention.

-• Sling procedure: This procedure treats urinary stress incontinence – the most common form of urinary incontinence.
+• Sling procedure: This procedure treats urinary stress incontinence.
 The sling restores and supports the correct anatomical positioning of pelvic organs.

 • Pelvic reconstructive surgery: This procedure can be used to treat pelvic floor dysfunction, which can cause incontinence.

-For fecal or urinary incontinence, pelvic floor physical therapy – including pelvic floor muscle exercises – can be an effective treatment option to strengthen the pelvic floor muscles.
-If effective, pelvic floor therapy can prevent the need for surgery.
+For fecal or urinary incontinence, pelvic floor physical therapy, including pelvic floor muscle exercises like Kegels, can be an effective treatment option to strengthen the pelvic floor muscles.
+If pelvic floor muscles are causing bladder problems, this therapy is often one of the first treatments.
+Successful pelvic floor therapy can prevent the need for surgery.

-Urinary incontinence can happen to anyone, but it’s more common in older people, especially women.
+Urinary incontinence and overactive bladder can happen to anyone, but it’s more common in older adults, especially women.
 In men, urinary continence is usually related to issues with the prostate gland.

 Some causes of urinary incontinence in older adults include: